 - The higher the churn in the Virtual Machines, lesser is the overall backup storage when a recovery point is moved to archive tier.

 - If the churn in the Virtual Machine is low, moving to Archive tier may lead to increase in Backup storage.
 This may offset the price difference between the Vault-standard tier and Vault-archive tier.
 Therefore, that might increase the overall cost.

 To resolve this, Azure Backup provides recommendation set.
 The recommendation set returns a list of recovery points, which if moved together to Archive tier ensures cost savings.

 The cost savings depends on various reasons and might differ for every instance.

 Azure Backup offers two ways to modify protection for a data-source:

 - Protecting the datasource with a new policy

 In both scenarios, the new policy is applied to all older recovery points, which are in standard tier and archive tier.
 So, older recovery points might get deleted if there's a policy change.

 When you move recovery points to archive, they're subjected to an early deletion period of 180 days.
 The charges are prorated.
-If a recovery point that hasn’t stayed in archive for 180 days is deleted, it incurs cost equivalent to 180 minus the number of days it has spent in standard tier.
+If you delete a recovery point that hasn't stayed in vault-archive for 180 days, then you're charged for the remaining retention period selected at vault-archive tier price.